coachCindy/cindydk-6cf1b/content/pages/index.md

           desired topics and determine focus for our collaboration.
 Together we will create action plans and design accountability.
         actions:
-          - label: Just what I
+          - label: Just what I'm looking for
             url: /about
             style: secondary
             has_icon: true